 The FMIA adapts the regulation of the financial market infrastructures and derivatives trading to market developments and international provisions.
-In particular, the FMIA means that the three central obligations of derivatives trading will also apply in Switzerland in future:
+In particular, the FMIA means that the three central obligations of derivatives trading also apply in Switzerland:

 - Settlement through a central counterparty

 - Reporting to a trade repository